londailey6937/QuillPilot-Web/docs/AFFILIATE_MARKETING_ANALYSIS.md

 ## Conclusion

-**For Tome IQ at current stage: Focus on Premium conversions first.**
+**For Quill Pilot at current stage: Focus on Premium conversions first.**

 The 3-upload limit creates natural upgrade pressure.
 Use that space to: